FontsA A

 European Solidarity and the Protection of Fundamental Rights in the COVID-19 Pandemic

-This is a statement issued by the European Group on Ethics in Science and New Technologies in which they call for vigilance about the necessity, evidence, proportionality of any policy and technological intervention that, even temporarily, suspends fundamental rights.
+This statement issued by the European Group on Ethics in Science and New Technologies calls for vigilance with regards to the necessity, evidence, proportionality of any policy and technological intervention that suspends fundamental rights, even if temporarily.

 Responsibility of Research Ethics Committees during the COVID-19 Pandemic

-This document outlines the position of the European Network of Research Ethics Committees (EUREC) with 7 rules to follow for responsible research.
+by the European Network of Research Ethics Committees (EUREC)

 Maximising the accessibility of COVID-19 research results

-The EC has launched a manifesto to maximise the accessibility of research results in the fight against COVID-19.
+The European Commission launched a manifesto to maximise the accessibility of research results in the fight against COVID-19.

 DIDN’T FIND WHAT YOU WERE LOOKING FOR?